meduardaeneves/meduardaeneves.github.io/_publications/2022-11-11-anpet-paper.md

 citation: 'Neves, M. E. E.; Freire, R. A. ANÁLISE DA IRREGULARIDADE LONGITUDINAL USANDO O APLICATIVO SMARTIRI EM PONTOS DE OCORRÊNCIA DE SINISTROS GRAVES NA BR-101 EM PERNAMBUCO.
 In: ANAIS DO CONGRESSO DE PESQUISA E ENSINO EM TRANSPORTES, 2022, Fortaleza.
 Anais eletrônicos..., Galoá, 2022.
 Avaliable in: https://proceedings.science/anpet-2022/trabalhos/analise-da-irregularidade-longitudinal-usando-o-aplicativo-smartiri-em-pontos-de?lang=pt-br .Access on: 10 Mar.
 2025.'
 ---

 This paper was written in Portuguese.
 Bellow you can find the abstract regarding its content.
+The files avaliable to download area also in this language.